School and Youth Programs at the NH Farm Museum

 The Ox-Cart Man: Farms & Families at Work

 Program recommended for grades k-3.
-Offered May-mid-November.
+Offered May-November.
 Cost $6 per child.
 10 student minimum-60 maximum, Approx. 3 hours

 In this hands-on program based on NH poet Donald Hall's story, The Ox-Cart Man, children explore the way families lived and worked in the past throughout rural New England.
 The students tour the 18th-century farmhouse cape and learn about the roles of each member of the household and how each was needed to make the family's living.
 In gathering farm products to bring to market, they learn about the artifacts and objects of daily life in Colonial times.
 On their hunt through the barn they search for many of the farm objects depicted in the story and learn about barter and trade.
-Students make butter, meet our sheep, chickens, turkeys and pig, work with wool, try a planting or harvesting activity and help pack the ox-cart for the trip to Portsmouth.
+Students make butter, meet our sheep, chickens, and other farm animals, work with wool, learn about planting or harvesting and help pack the ox-cart for the trip to Portsmouth.

 Big House, Little House, Back House, Barn: Rural Life & Technological/Agricultural Evolution